Q&A: questions from the workshop

 Parallel video processing

-Yes.
-A good next step is batching videos in groups of five or ten and executing those batches in parallel.
-The workshop keeps the workflow sequential to keep the code readable.
-Parallel batching is a good follow-up once the single-video activity path is stable.
+You can process videos in parallel as a natural next step.
+Batch the videos in groups of five or ten and run those batches in parallel.
+We keep the workflow sequential to keep the code readable, so parallel batching is a good follow-up once the single-video activity path is stable.